jh-song-en/AMMD_DB/README.md

 ![img_4.png](img_4.png)

 ### Data restore
-The server is initialized.
-Now, the initial data should be restored.
+The server is initialized, But data is not uploaded.
+The initial data should be restored.

     Press "Winodw + R" and type cmd and press OK